 Have your older students be Apple Pie Day Guides

-We need some older students who are familiar with the Capitol to be guides for homeschool families.
+We need some older students to be guides for homeschool families.
 They will stand at strategic places in the Capitol to answer questions, give directions to homeschool families and run errands for the Home Education Week staff.
-Contact Jon or Patty Abel, 503-581-8499, or email them to volunteer for a 2 hour shift minimum.
+Contact Nathanael & Kimberly Perkins, 503-932-1824 (text please), or email them at to volunteer for a 2 hour shift minimum.
 (We can always use additional help.)

 Volunteer to help in the Homeschoolers Hospitality Room